nrdg/fracridge/README.md

     pip install fracridge

-Or to install the development version:
+Or to install the development version (and stay update by pulling from GitHub):

     pip install -r requirements.txt
-    pip install .
+    pip install -e .

+To upgrade to newer release version:

+    pip install -U fracridge

 ## Usage